ByePastHub/vue-with-keep-alive/README_en-US.md

 # vue-with-keep-alive

 ## introduce
->This is an enhanced version of `keep-alive`, where cache is needed, replace the `keep-alive` component with `keep-router-view`.
-It can help you achieve forward refresh, and the previous page is still active when you return.
-It can be experienced like an `app`.
+>`vue-with-keep-alive` can help you achieve forward refresh, the previous page is still active when you return, and you can experience the same as `app`.
+Where caching is needed, replace the `router-view` component with `keep-router-view`.

 ## language
 <a href="./README.md">中文</a></br>